Class Loaders

 Some libraries use ServiceLoader

 to detect and load implementations.
-For this to work in a plugin, the context class loader must be set to the plugin's classloader and restored afterwards with the original one around initialization code:
+To make it work in a plugin, the context class loader must be set to the plugin's classloader and restored afterward with the original one around initialization code: